 Final Verdict

 Best for writers, editors, and consultants: Claude.
 The prose quality and reasoning depth are unmatched at this price point.
+For a deeper look at Claude on its own — pricing tiers, context window quirks, and where it falls short — see our full Claude review.

 Best for researchers and Google-native teams: Gemini.
 The ecosystem integration, context window, and multimodal support are compelling.